[responsive_menu_pro]

 German “Call off stock”

-Before 2020, the call-off stock simplification would apply in Germany if a purchase contract was in effect at the time of shipment and numerous other conditions were met.
-These restrictions included identifying the German customer prior to shipping products into Germany and paying for the goods or having a binding order between the customer and the foreign supplier.
-The client also needed unfettered access to the goods.
+Before 2020, for the call-off stock simplification to be applicable in Germany, a purchase agreement had to be active during the shipment, and several other conditions had to be satisfied.
+This meant the German customer had to be identified before shipping the items to Germany and either payment for the products was made or a firm order existed between the customer and the international supplier.
+The customer also had to have unrestricted access to the goods.

-This means that the foreign business does not need to register for German VAT, and the transaction is treated as a “direct” intra-Community supply of goods from the foreign business to the German client, which results in significant reductions in compliance costs and administrative burdens for the client while also providing significant cash-flow benefits for the foreign business.
+By streamlining the EU’s call-off stock process, foreign companies aren’t obligated to register for German VAT.
+The sale is seen as a “direct” intra-Community transfer of goods from the overseas company to the German buyer.
+This adjustment significantly lowers compliance costs and administrative hassles for the client while also offering considerable cash-flow advantages for the foreign company.

 Disclaimer